Press release

 This press release is also available in:

-Beirut, Lebanon October 9, 2025: Amid persistent impunity and political neglect, the Zovighian Public Office (ZPO) has launched Smallest truths, a new podcast series exploring how survivor-led truth-telling strengthens accountability for atrocity crimes.
+Beirut, Lebanon — October 14, 2025: Amid persistent impunity and political neglect in the Middle East and South Caucasus, the Zovighian Public Office (ZPO) has launched Smallest truths, a new podcast series exploring how survivor-led truth-telling strengthens accountability for atrocity crimes.
 By amplifying the smallest details of lived experience — often the most decisive evidence in justice processes — the series aims to protect truth from erasure and help shift power away from perpetrators and toward survivors and their allies.

 Short and analytical in format, each episode reflects upon and consolidates years of field-based experience in responding to atrocity crimes.
 Conversations present an ethical and strategic framework for humanitarian diplomacy and international human rights law to increase the chances of justice, carrying forward dignity, safeguarding memory, and advancing community ownership.
 Through measured dialogue and grounded reflection, Smallest truths examines how international due process, policy, and humanitarian systems can be strengthened by centering survivor evidence and moral courage.